Covering the Required Subjects in High School

 The simple answer is yes.

-You need to show proof in your year-end portfolio that you have covered all of the required subjects.
 However, keep in mind that your separate high school transcript will reflect the courses that your student has taken.
 For example, the transcript may have Physical Education as a course listed in the 9th grade year even though your student will continue doing physical activities throughout all four years which will be reflected in the portfolio.
 Your transcript may list Engineering as a course in the 11th grade year, a class that you can use to cover Math and Science through the portfolio.
 In other words, the high school transcript reflects the specific courses that your student will take each year; the portfolio shows how you will cover all the general subject areas.

 What are your options for covering subject areas?
 You can teach all of the subjects separately every year, or you can keep in mind that many subjects overlap, and what you are doing in one subject area may “count” for another subject area.
 Be sure to be clear in your portfolio where you have covered each subject area.
 For example, if you did Human Anatomy and Physiology for Science, then for the Health section of your portfolio, you can put in samples from that class with an explanation that Health was covered during that time.